MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 or be used as an argument of a query operator, such as `IN` or `EXISTS`, which transforms the query output to a scalar value.

-It is easy to assemble an inner query with FunSQL.
+It is easy to assemble an inner query with FunSQL:

 *Find the oldest patients.*